aaaccc2188/NLP_homework/.ipynb_checkpoints/README-checkpoint.md

 #### Natural Language Processing

-1. NTLK was used to tokenize the text for each coin.
-Two different ensemble classifiers were used to to predict loan risk
+1. NTLK was used to tokenize the text for each coin
 2. NTLK was used to produce bygrams for each coin
 3. NTLK was used to produce top 10 words for each coin
 4. Words clouds were produced for each coin